Rhizomatica/mercury/README.md

 - pilot_boost: to define pilot carriers' power in relation to data carriers' power.
 - time_sync_Nsymb: to define the number of symbols to be used in time synchronization.
 - freq_offset_ignore_limit: the minimum value of frequency offset to be compensated.
+- channel estimation method

 The LDPC has the following main parameters:
+- decoding algorithm: the decoding algorithm can be either the Sum-Product algorithm (SPA) or the Gradient Bit-Flipping (GBF)
 - standard and framesize: the LDPC code deploys specially designed LDPC matrices of the size 1600 bits with three different code rates
 - rate: the code rate that defines the protection level vs data rate (2/16, 8/16, 14/16).
-- GBF_eta: the Gradient Bit-Flipping (GBF) LDPC decoder correction rate.
+- GBF_eta: the GBF LDPC decoder correction rate.
 - nIteration_max: the number of maximum decoding iterations.

 # Operation Mode